Training

 Year 3

-In the final year of training, we work to tie together all the strands of your training to prepare you to enter the professional world.
-To this end, there's an increased emphasis on individual tutorial work, specialized dialect work, and coaching in connection with productions.
-Important classes include working with some of the best teachers in New York to help you begin taking charge of business affairs and learning how to audition, as well as your many options in the world of theatre, film and television.
+In the final year of training, we work to tie together all the strands of your journey to prepare you to enter the professional world.
+Important classes include working with some of the best teachers in the industry to help you take charge of your career and learn how to audition and work in theater, film and television.

 More on Year 3.